rvelthuis/DelphiBigNumbers/README.md

 ###BigInteger, BigDecimal and BigRational for Delphi

-These are implementations of the multi-precision `BigInteger` and `BigDecimal` types, built from scratch.
+These are implementations of the multi-precision `BigInteger`, `BigDecimal` and `BigRational` types, built from scratch.

 ##BigInteger